ThusharIshwan/ThusharIshwan/README.md

 My name is Thushar Ishwanthlal.

-I am a Third Year Student at the University of Waterloo Faculty of Mathematics, Currently Undecided in Major.
+I am a Third Year Student at the University of Waterloo Faculty of Mathematics, with a major in Mathematical Economics.
 Certain courses that make up my studies include Combinatorics and Optimization, Game Theory, Econometrics and Differential Equations.

 When I am not working on my schoolwork, I spend my time coding, usually in the form of creating games.
 The languages that I am familiar with are Python (Pandas and Tensorflow mainly), R, Java, C++ and most predominantly C# within Unity's Engine.